 - (a) In hiring persons within the geographic area covered by Article XI hereof, the Employer will adhere to the provisions thereof; provided, however, it is agreed that individuals otherwise entitled to preference who are not willing to work for the rates and conditions established by this Agreement shall be deemed "unavailable" and the Employer may then hire from any source.
 Further, the Union, through its affiliated local unions within said geographic area will initiate procedures to provide the Employer on a timely basis with the names of individuals entitled to preference who will work for the minimum rates and conditions established by this Agreement. - (b) Notwithstanding the general applicability of the Industry Experience Roster, a reasonable number of employees in creative classifications who are not on the roster may be requested by the director or show runner (individual in overall charge of the development and production of the show).
-Such requests made by the Employer to the Union prior to the execution of an applicable "Project Agreement" shall not be unreasonably denied.
+Such requests made by the Employer to the Union as soon as practicable but in no event later than the start of production shall not be unreasonably denied.
 Such employment shall be deemed qualified employment experience for placement on the Industry Experience Roster. - (c) Outside of the geographic area covered by (a) above, the Employer will give first consideration to qualified persons referred by local union affiliates of the Union in the geographic area of a covered production.